The Importance of Body Language in Virtual Sales Calls: Tips for Success

 • 0% said it’s not important at all.

 This feedback confirms what I’ve observed: while virtual meetings have changed how we communicate; body language is still critical to creating trust and connection.
-With that in mind, I wanted to share some tips on how to master body language in virtual sales calls and ultimately boost your success.
+With that in mind, I wanted to share practical lessons I’ve seen make a real difference in virtual sales calls and ultimately boost your success.

 1. Dress to Impress—Top to Bottom